Skip to content

-Customer Satisfaction With Kano Model Analysis
+Customer Satisfaction with Kano Model Analysis

 Understanding customer needs has become a business norm today.
 While weighing in a product or service, we first look at its market value and when it comes to customer needs, we put anything and everything into consideration.
 Every small detail!
 Questions like ‘How can we make our product or service delightful for our customers?’ becomes the limelight of every meeting discussion.